Vashlovani National Park

 Length – 4-5 km grade medium, car route combined with pedestrian

-Route begins from the limestone rocks, where you can see the rare endemic plant Campanula Kachethica.
-Afterwards, the footpath leads to the western slope of the valley, where you will have spectacular panoramic views of the protected area.
+The route begins from the limestone rocks, where you can see the rare endemic plant Campanula Kachethica.
+Afterward, the footpath leads to the western slope of the valley, where you will enjoy spectacular panoramic views of the protected area.
 In the distance, you can see soaring Griffon Vultures.
 Eagle’s canyon is home to other exceptionally beautiful birds, among them- the Pheasant and Black Stork.
-You can see “Khornabuji” Fortress 5th c one of the beautiful historical monuments on the protected areas.
+You can see “Khornabuji” Fortress 5th c one of the beautiful historical monuments in the protected areas.
 Eagle Gorge is a canyon type formation creating landscapes of wonderful beauty against a background of the Caucasian Ridge and Alazani valley.
-145-160 million years ago in this part of the ocean at the expense of the growth of coral reefs an inert material was accumulated from which these two hundred meter rocks were formed.
-Just from this period the conifer bush Biota (Biota orientalis), an inhabitant of the Tibeti mountains, has been grown here.
-At present Artsivi Kheoba is a basin of four nourishing springs of the city of Dedoflistskaro that in spring with increasing of water is taking strength and like the most beautiful waterfalls is spilled over the limestone rocks buried in lianas.
+145-160 million years ago an inert material was accumulated in this part of the ocean at the expense of the growth of coral reefs, from which these two hundred meter rocks were formed.
+Just from this period the conifer bush Biota (Biota Orientalis), an inhabitant of the Tibetan mountains, has been grown here.
+At present Artsivi Kheoba is a basin of four nourishing springs of the city of Dedoflistskaro, that is taking strength in spring with increasing of water.
+It is spilled over the limestone rocks buried in lianas like the most beautiful waterfalls.
 The southern slopes of the gorge are adorned with abundant soft white flowers of endemic bellflower of Kakheti.
-In this gorge it is also possible to see several species of orchid recognized as the most beautiful flower in the world.
+In this gorge, it is also possible to see several species of orchid recognized as the most beautiful flower in the world.

 Route 2: 1-day trail –Pantishara -Bear Canyon

-Length – 110 km. grade medium, car route combined with pedestrian.
+Length – 110 km. grade medium, car route combined with a pedestrian.

 Rout 3: 1-day trail Takhti-Tefa Mud Volcanoes.